thomas-maurice/SmartSensorWifi/Arduino/README.md

 * A photoresistor and temperature sensor.
 * A WizFi210 WiFi chip.

+# Getting the code's doc

+This is easy.
+The documentation for the source code is located in the code itself with **Doxygen** comments.
+This means that you have to install *doxygen* on your computer and run `doxygen Doxyfile` in the Arduino folder.
+This will generate a pretty HTML documentation in the `doxygen/html` folder.
+Feel free to navigate it.

 # Compiling

 To compile the project you just need AVR-gcc installed.
 Just go in the